Skip to main content

 foro

-In the query format, we will specify the enumeration of characters from a to zzzz, this method allows you to rotate the search results to the maximum and get many new unique results:
+In the query format, we specify iterating through characters from a to zzzz, this method allows maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries, an impressive number, but this is not a problem for A-Parser.
-At a speed of 2000 requests per minute, such a task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each initial search query, which totals 4 x 475254 = 1901016 search queries.
+This number is impressive, but it's not a problem for A-Parser at all.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

-You can use search operators in the query format, so it will be automatically added to each query from your list:
+You can use search operators in the query format, so they will be automatically added to every query in your list:

 site:$query